ngoc-vien-dang/FairML-Depression/README.md

 <img src="imgs/banner.jpg" >

 This is the implementation of the paper <b><i>Fairness and bias correction in machine learning for depression prediction: results from four different study populations</i></b>.
-In this projetc, we will see how to audit and address algorithmic bias.
+In this projet, we will see how to audit and address algorithmic bias.

 #### Supported bias mitigation strategies
 * Suppression (SUP)